feldkaresz/fk_dev/ryzenadj-indicator@feldvebel.hu/readme.md

 - 🧠 Reads values directly from `ryzenadj` (no refresh loop — always accurate after change)
 - 🔐 Passwordless use via safe `sudoers` rule
 - ✅ Compatible with **GNOME 45+** and **GNOME 46** (ES module format)

 ---

+### 💡 Use Cases

+- **Laptop users** who want to easily manage power and thermals
+- Quickly switch between **low-power and high-performance modes**
+- Visual feedback of current CPU wattage limit at a glance

+---